 Implementing the load monitor in Cygnus.
 Load monitors are generally application-defined objects.
 Consequently, Cygnus is designed to be load-metric neutral.
 For convenience, Cygnus is shipped with a LoadMonitor utility that simplifies registration of custom load monitors with its load manager.
-This utility also supplies a convenient means to use built-in load monitors that monitor common types of load, such as CPU load, disk load, network load, memory load, and application workload.
+This utility also supplies a convenient means to use built-in load monitors that monitor common types of load, such as CPU load.